simgunz/redshift-plasmoid/README.md

 Basic commands
 --------------
-* Click on the redshift widget to toggle the screen color regulation on/off
+* Click on the redshift widget to toggle the screen color regulation on/off.
+When in Manual mode clicking brings redshift back in Auto mode.
-* Scroll the mouse wheel over the redshift widget to switch to Manual Mode and keep the screen color temperature constant throughout the day
+* Scroll the mouse wheel over the redshift widget to switch to Manual Mode and keep the screen color temperature constant throughout the day.

 Configuration pages
 -------------------